Restore Earth. From darkness over the face of the deep to God’s Spirit moving over the water.

 God’s Spirit moved over the water.
 Some translations say hovered.
 Guess where we’re going to look for a better comprehension of moved (H7363)… and it’s not in a hovercraft manual.

 רָחַף râchaph raw-khaf’; a primitive root; to brood; by implication, to be relaxed:

 KJV – flutter, move, shake.

-Let’s see how this Biblical Hebrew word is used in other contexts.
+Let’s see how other contexts use this Biblical Hebrew word.

 10 He [God] found him [an impoverished people] in a desert land, and in the waste howling wilderness; he led him about, he instructed him, he kept him as the apple of his eye.